 Honeyberries are easy to grow, agricultural technology in many respects is similar to the cultivation of traditional fruit crops.
 Honeyberries cultivars (varieties) widely vary between the U.S.D.A.‘s agricultural hardiness zones.
 It is imperative that you choose a variety that not only is rated for your zone, but one that will produce the quality of honeyberries that you desire.
 Berries Unlimited offers a wide variety of honeyberry cultivar varieties for U.S.D.A. agriculture hardiness zones 2 thru 8.
+Zones 2-4 are the best to keep those plants happy, zones 5-9 are POSSIBLE to grow but it takes more of Your time to water them carefully through the hot season.
 If you are unsure of your hardiness zone, or just need help choosing which of the many fine varieties available to you, our staff will be more than happy to assist you in making the right choice.

 One of the advantages of Honeyberries is that they can grow even in clay soil in wildness.
 They grow well in most soils, but the ideal environment would be loose and drained well fertilized with humus soil because the root system spreads close to the surface.
 The ideal ph would be 6.5, but the plants can grow in a wide range, ranging from 5 to 8.

 When planting honeyberries your plants should be at least 5 to 7 feet apart because certain varieties can range up to 7 feet in diameter.
 To ensure that you have enough space in between rows, your rows should be at least 14 feet apart from center to center, so that you will not have trouble collecting berries and keeping up plants.
 When planting 2 to 4 year old honeyberries the size of the hole should be 10 to 12 inches in depth and 10 to 12 inches in diameter.
 Rows should be run South to North.